·

 `new Client()` reads `FRESHJOTS_TOKEN` from `process.env` by default.
 If the variable isn't set, the constructor throws immediately so you find out at startup, not three hours into a long-running script.

-The whole API in four methods
+3. The four core methods

-The whole API in four methods
+3. The four core methods

 import { Client } from "freshjots";